Valantinas/bpdts-test/Readme.md

 Run
 `bash run.sh`

-After spring boot application starts, you can call the API endpoint using the following command line:
+After spring boot application starts, you can call the API endpoint using the following command line:\
 `curl -X GET "http://localhost:8080/London/users" -H "accept: application/json"`

-alternatively you can see the response in the browser:
+Alternatively you can see the response in the browser:\
 `http://localhost:8080/London/users`